Optical Gravitational Lensing Experiment: Planets discovered

 At least seventeen planets have so far been discovered by the OGLE project.
 Eight of the planets were discovered by the transit method and six by the gravitational microlensing method.

 Planets are shown in the order of discovery.
 Planets in multiple-planet systems are highlighted in yellow.
-The list below may not be complete.

 Notes: For events detected by the gravitational microlensing method, year stands for OGLE season, BLG means that an event detected is in the Galactic BuLGe, and the following 3-digit number is an ordinal number of microlensing event in that season.
 For events detected by the transit method TR stands for TRansit and the following 3-digit number is an ordinal number of transit event.